rdelgatte/haskale/README.md

 Pong
 ```

 Good job!
-You defined your first http endpoint in Haskell with Servant!
+You defined your first HTTP endpoint in Haskell with Servant!

 ### Step 1 - Model to JSON (Aeson - encode)